CV-ZMH/CV-ZMH/README.md

 ### 👋Hi there...

-I'm Moe Htoo, a self-taught Computer Vision Engineer with 3+ years of industrial experience and currently working at [Global Walkers](https://www.globalwalkers.co.jp/en/mmr/).
+I'm Zin Moe, a self-taught Computer Vision Engineer with 3+ years of industrial experience and currently working at [ailytics](https://ailytics.ai/).
 I'm keen interested in building and training SOTA deep learning models from scratch with custom datasets.

 I have also a wide experience in these areas of computer vision and audio projects: